Bonchurch: Pop culture

 In the 2006 TV Robin Hood, Much is made Earl of Bonchurch in the episode "A Thing or Two About Loyalty".
 It is implied it is not far from Locksley, but the non-fictional geography is different.

 The village is also the setting of Graham Masterton's supernatural horror novel Prey.

 Bonchurch, and its church is featured in the Commodore 64 videogame Spirit of the Stones, in which the game itself is set on the Isle of Wight itself.

 Notable residents

 The engineer Thomas Rumble retired to Bonchurch for health reasons and died there in 1883.
 He is buried in the New Churchyard there.

-"Pastor" William Edward Rowlands, well known Church Missionary Society missionary to then Ceylon, was the vicar of Bonchurch from 1895 to 1906.

-Tony Bristow had a studio pottery in Bonchurch from 1961 to 1967 and in 1974 his son, Andrew, began production in Bonchurch.
-The pieces are often signed 'Bonchurch' on the base.
+In 1891, American chemists Arthur Michael and Helen Abbott Michael, lived and conducted research in Bonchurch in their private, self-equipped laboratory.

 Trevor Duncan (27 February 1924 – 17 December 2005) was an English composer, particularly noted for his light music compositions.
 Wrote the theme tune to Dr.Finlay's Casebook and longer compositions including St.Boniface Down.

 Charles Dickens, author, lived in Bonchurch for 3 months in 1849.

 Algernon Charles Swinburne, poet, East Dene, Bonchurch.

-Revd James White, editor of Punch Magazine, invited his many artist and literary friends to stay in Bonchurch, establishing Bonchurch and the southern coastline as 'the most painted place in Britain 1830–70'.

 Henry De Vere Stacpoole, author of 'The Blue Lagoon', lived in the village for over 40 years, and was buried here in 1951.

-Joan Wolfenden, author and owner of the first Country House Hotel in Bonchurch, Peacock Vane.

 Elisabeth Sewell, pioneer of girls' education, author and prolific letter-writer.

 Birthplace of Admiral Sir Thomas Hopsonn.